-New Edinburgh Marina development to begin construction in the second half of 2018 - YBW
+New Edinburgh Marina development creates 400 jobs for the local community - YBW

+Camper & Nicholson has a portfolio of high-profile clients in more than 25 countries.

+Commenting on the announcement, Kevin Fawcett, developer of Edinburgh Marina Holdings Ltd said: “This announcement of Camper & Nicholsons Marinas is great news – I am very pleased to welcome them on board.
+I believe that their design and operational management skills and their commitment to customer service will help ensure the successful delivery of this exciting development for Edinburgh and Scotland.”

-The new £500 million Edinburgh Marina development will boast first class facilities and will put Scotland's marine tourism industry on the global map
+The new Edinburgh Marina development will boast first class facilities and will put Scotland’s marine tourism industry on the global map.

 The new Edinburgh Marina is part of the £500 million waterside quarter development close to Edinburgh city centre.
 To be developed by Edinburgh Marina Holdings, the new Edinburgh Marina development will include a wide range of high-end leisure and accommodation facilities, situated adjacent to Edinburgh’s first ever purpose-built luxury marina.